Self-Service Storage Agent License

 - Application: The applicant is required to complete an application.
 Applicants can be either individuals or business entities.
 If the applicant is a business entity, form LIC 441-11*, must be submitted.
 If the applicant is an individual, form LIC 441-9*, must be submitted.

 - Residency: California residency is not required.

-A Self-Service Agent Notice of Appointment LIC SSA 2 must be completed by an authorized insurer certifying that the insurer has satisfied itself that the named applicant is trustworthy and competent to act as its insurance agent limited to this purpose.
+- Insurer certification: A Self-Service Agent Notice of Appointment LIC SSA 2 must be completed by an admitted insurer certifying that the insurer has satisfied itself that the named applicant is trustworthy and competent to act as its insurance agent limited to this purpose.
 The insurer will appoint the applicant to act as its agent to transact self-service storage insurance.